thelfer/tfel/docs/web/hosford.md

   \(\mts{\sigmaeq^{H}}\) is greater than \(\beta\,\sigma_{Y}\), the
   Newton step is rejected: the direction is kept unchanged but the amplitude of the correction to the internal state variables increment is divided by two.
-In the following, \(\beta\) is choosen equal to \(\frac{3}{2}\).
-The test has to be made in the `@Integrator` code block: if the test fails, one just have to return the `false` value.
+In the following, \(\beta\) is chosen equal to \(\frac{3}{2}\).
+The test has to be made in the `@Integrator` code block: if the test fails, one just has to return the `false` value.
 This is obtained by adding the following line after the computation of the Hosford equivalent stress: